9660794-crazy/Robotics-team-2/README.md

 Phase 5 - Capture the Flag 11/18 2025

-We will continue capture the flag today with the hope that we are victorious
+We will continue capture the flag today with the hope that we are victorious We lost our first, then won out, then lost in the championship

 VEX V5 Sensor Integration
+Plan: We have a few ideas on how to do this.
+The main one is to remove the back ramp and replace it with a little ledge with a slot for our sensor.
+This would allow our bot to detect how many balls get picked up.
+To test this we would have our bot run until 5 balls drop into the box, then we woukld have the bot stop, or ideally return to us.
 Step 1.
 We chose a bumper switch, the use qwould be for it to detect whenever a ball rolls over it, so the bot will run until it picks up the ball limit
 Step 2.